franciscorafart/learning-notes/redux/redux-counter/README.md

 `(state, action) => state`

 It is never called directly fom the react component's code, but it's defined to create the store with the `createStore` function.

+The state onject shouldn't be mutated, the reducer should return a modified state copy.
+Redux state is immutable.

 ## Dispatch event
 The dispatch methods allows to send an action to the store, in order to be handled by the reducer.